-Scope 2, location- based Scope 2, market- based (if applicable) Comment 324503 Due to the breadth of our operations across the U.S. and varying degrees of detail available from utility providers, we are unable to provide reliable Scope 2 market-based figures at this time.
-We will continue to work diligently to obtain the required detail from each provider, and will be prepared to present market-based figures in 2017 for the 2016 reporting year.
+Scope 2, location- based Scope 2, market-based (if applicable) Comment 307890 311254 We obtained the required detail from each provider, and were able to prepare and present the market-based figures in 2017 for the 2016 reporting year.

-Are there are any sources (e.g. facilities, specific GHGs, activities, geographies, etc.) of Scope 1 and Scope 2 emissions that are within your selected reporting boundary which are not included in your disclosure?
+Are there any sources (e.g. facilities, specific GHGs, activities, geographies, etc.) of Scope 1 and Scope 2 emissions that are within your selected reporting boundary which are not included in your disclosure?

-Please provide details of the sources of Scope 1 and Scope 2 emissions that are within your selected reporting boundary which are not included in your disclosure
+Please provide details of the sources of Scope 1 and Scope 2 emissions that are within your selected reporting boundary which are not included in your disclosure source source